-- [113] Resource Unit: Is the Management Unit of assessment for the Resource Quality Objective.
-A stretch of a river that is sufficiently ecologically distinct to warrant its own specification of Ecological Water Requirement. - Are the water quality Objective(s): Are the water quality component of the Resource Quality Objective.
+- [118] Resource Unit: Is the Management Unit of assessment for the Resource Quality Objective and encompasses a stretch of a river that is sufficiently ecologically distinct to warrant its own specification of Ecological Water Requirement. - [119] Resource Water Quality Objective(s): Are the water quality component of the Resource Quality Objective.
 Are numeric and/ or descriptive objectives, which address the physical, chemical and/ or microbiological properties of waterbodies that should be met in receiving water resources to ensure that the water quality requirements of the recognised water users and the aquatic ecosystem are sufficiently protected.